dimkasta/F3-UAM/README.md

 * Implement basic Role Management
 * Add support for older PHP versions.
 * Implement a mechanism to lock login attempts after 3 consecutive failed login attempts.
 And send an email to the user.
-* Create templates for all routes.
+* Create templates for all routes.+
+* Create sample route ini file

 ##About
 This is a new class so treat it with caution.
 If you have any questions or corrections, feel free to contact me at dimkasta@yahoo.gr